|

 From 1992, banner repeater signals were to take the number of the signal to which they referred, with the addition of the suffix BR, while co-acting signals took the number of the primary signal but with the suffix CA added.

-In 1996, the 'delta' plate, bearing a triangular symbol, was introduced as a means of identifying colour light distant signals without reference to the signal's number.
+In 1996, the 'delta' plate, bearing a triangular symbol, was introduced as a means of identifying colour light distant signals without reference to the signal's identity.
 In most new schemes since, distant signals have been uniquely numbered, without a suffix.
-On some schemes, however, distant signals continued to be numbered with the R or RR suffix in addition to the delta plate, to maintain consistency with adjacent areas.
+On some schemes, however, distant signals continued to be identified with the R or RR suffix in addition to the delta plate, to maintain consistency with adjacent areas.

 From 2004, the Midlands numbering strategy introduced a system whereby the prefix letters relate to the portion of route and not to the controlling signal box.
 Some example prefix codes are: